 Crohn's disease is a long-term, chronic illness that may come and go at different times in your life.
 In most cases, it affects the small intestine, most often the lower part called the ileum.
 In some cases, it affects both the small and large intestines.

 Sometimes the inflammation may be along your whole digestive tract.
-This includes your mouth, your food pipe (esophagus), your stomach, the first part of your small intestine or duodenum, your appendix, and your anus.
+This includes your mouth, your food pipe (esophagus), your stomach, the first part of your small intestine or duodenum, the jejunum, your appendix, and your anus.

 What causes Crohn's disease?